 Only a human could recognize that the scraggly little words in the above image say “morning overlooks.”
 A computer would just get confused.
 And that’s the reason why those little images are so effective at detecting non-humans.
 It asks us to do something that we wired to do.
 Something no robot can duplicate (at least… not yet).

 Unlike computers, human beings depend upon categories in order to make meaning out of the world.
 What’s more, we can’t avoid them once they form.
-Now that you’re brain has a category called “A,” you can’t ever go back.
+Now that your brain has a category called “A,” you can’t ever go back.
 You’re cursed.
 You’ll see the letter “A” for the rest of your life — in the clouds, in your soup, in the freckles on a person’s face.
 You’ll see it, and once you see it, you’ll recognize it, even if you’d rather not.

 And this applies to more than just the alphabet.
 We categorize people too.
 We recognize black from white, blondes from brunettes, ugly ducklings from pretty swans.
 And yes, even gay from straight.
 Our brains just do it.
 Whether we like it or not.